-The University of Saint Joseph Doctor of Pharmacy program deadline to apply is June 1, 2023.
-Please note that the PCAT is optional.
-Please contact the Office of Pharmacy Admissions at 860.231.5858 or graduate@usj.edu for additional information.
+The University of Saint Joseph Doctor of Pharmacy program deadline to apply is June 3, 2024.
+Please contact Pharmacy Admissions at 860.231.5858 or pharmadmissions@usj.edu for additional information.

 Published Survey